microsoft/PartsUnlimitedMRP/docs/HOL_Deploying-Using-Chef/README.md

 **Step 5.** Save and close the file.

+ We need to install three dependencies for our recipe: the apt cookbook, the windows cookbook, and the chef-client cookbook.
+This can be accomplished using the knife cookbook site command, which will download the cookbooks from the official Chef cookbook repository, [https://supermarket.chef.io/cookbooks](https://supermarket.chef.io/cookbooks).

 **Step 6.** Install the apt cookbook.

     knife cookbook site install apt

- We need to install two dependencies for our recipe: the apt cookbook, and the chef-client cookbook.
-This can be accomplished using the knife cookbook site command, which will download the cookbooks from the official Chef cookbook repository, [https://supermarket.chef.io/cookbooks](https://supermarket.chef.io/cookbooks).
+**Step 7.** Install the windows cookbook.

+    knife cookbook site install windows

-**Step 7.** Install the chef-client cookbook.
+**Step 8.** Install the chef-client cookbook.

     knife cookbook site install chef-client

+**Step 9.** Switch back to the master branch (this should happen automatically but may fail).
+	git checkout master

-**Step 8.** Copy the full contents of the recipe from here: [https://raw.githubusercontent.com/Microsoft/PartsUnlimitedMRP/master/deploy/Chef/cookbooks/mrpapp-idempotent/recipes/default.rb](https://raw.githubusercontent.com/Microsoft/PartsUnlimitedMRP/master/deploy/Chef/cookbooks/mrpapp-idempotent/recipes/default.rb).
+**Step 10.** Copy the full contents of the recipe from here: [https://raw.githubusercontent.com/Microsoft/PartsUnlimitedMRP/master/deploy/Chef/cookbooks/mrpapp-idempotent/recipes/default.rb](https://raw.githubusercontent.com/Microsoft/PartsUnlimitedMRP/master/deploy/Chef/cookbooks/mrpapp-idempotent/recipes/default.rb).

-**Step 9.** Open recipe in text editor.
+**Step 11.** Open recipe in text editor.

     Open chef-repo/cookbooks/mrpapp/recipes/default.rb for edit

-**Step 11.** The file should look like this to start:
+**Step 12.** The file should look like this to start:

     ↪	#
     ↪	# Cookbook Name:: mrpapp
     ↪	# Recipe:: default
     ↪	Cd site insta#
-    ↪	# Copyright 2015, YOUR_COMPANY_NAME
+    ↪	# Copyright 2016, YOUR_COMPANY_NAME
     ↪	#
     ↪	# All rights reserved - Do Not Redistribute
     ↪	#

-**Step 12.** Paste the contents of the recipe into the mrpapp recipe file.
+**Step 13.** Paste the contents of the recipe into the mrpapp recipe file.

-**Step 13.** Save the and close the file.
+**Step 14.** Save the and close the file.

 **Step 15.** *The following explains what the recipe is doing to provision the application.*